Installation

 <Info>

 This single API key handles both LLM and embeddings.
-We use gpt-4o-mini for the LLM model and text-embedding-3-small for embeddings by default.
+The defaults are `openai/gpt-5-mini` for the LLM and `openai/text-embedding-3-large` (3072 dimensions) for embeddings.

 </Info>